jhstaudacher/EPIC/readme.md

 (*1) The .csv file must contain one weight per line.
 The weights must all be integers unless you set the --float flag.

 (*2) When setting the quota to `0`, the first line of the weights file will be interpreted as the quota to use.
 This might be useful for automated program calls.

+(*3) Has to be before -w.
+When setting the precoalitions to `0`, the precoalitions will be read from the weightsfile.
+This also means that the weightsfile has to be written accordingly.

 ## Available indices